ch1pp3w4/sl-docker/README.md

 ### Setting up your Company data

-1. Now, in the web broser point to http://localhost/sql-ledger/admin.pl, to create the database, enter these data:
+1. Now, in the web broser point to http://localhost/sql-ledger/admin.pl, to create the database.
+Enter the following data:

 <img src="images/sl02.png" alt="Admin login screen" width="400">

-hit the "Login" button, at this point, there is no password.
+Click the "Login" button, at this point, there is no password.

 2. In the "SQL-Ledger Administration" screen:

 <img src="images/sl03.png" alt="SQL-Ledger Administration" width="400">

-click over the "Add Dataset" button.
+Click on the "Add Dataset" button.

 3. Enter the connection data to the database: